cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 1. **Mason takes a position** — not a summary.
 The frame states a stance.
 2. **Hero number anchors the story** — the strongest single number from the source.
 3. **One Flow Block, placed correctly** — Input → Process → Output, pure HTML.
-4. **One pull quote that passes all five tests** (see Section 15).
-5. **One source quote** — direct from the article, with attribution.
+4. **One source quote** — direct from the article, with attribution.
+5. **Headline is 8 words or fewer**, split with clay punch.
+6. **Reply hook is present** — one specific sentence before the closer.
+7. **Length hits target** — 1,700-2,400 words BUILD, 1,300-1,900 words MOVE.

+### BUILD-specific mandates

-6. **BUILD days: Receipts block is MANDATORY.** Outcome numbers, not feature specs.
+8. **Receipts block is MANDATORY** — outcome numbers, not feature specs.
+One row clay-highlighted (hero metric), one row green-highlighted (outcome confirmation).
-7. **BUILD days: The Playbook has all four sub-sections.** What you need / The build / The prompt / What breaks.
+9. **The Playbook has all four sub-sections** — What you need / The build / The prompt / What breaks.
 Skip none.
-8. **Headline is 8 words or fewer**, split with clay punch.
-9. **Reply hook is present** — one specific sentence before the closer.
-10. **Density over count** — 4 sections BUILD, 3 sections MOVE.
-11. **Length hits target** — 1,700-2,400 words BUILD, 1,300-1,900 words MOVE.
+10. **One pull quote that passes all five tests** (Section 15).
+Placed inside the Playbook, between Part B and Part C.
+11. **3 chapters** (01 "What it actually does" / 02 "Why it was built" / 03 "The Playbook")

+### MOVE-specific mandates

+12. **The Tension is present** — two-column problem→fix contrast with green "What works" card.
+13. **The Pattern is present** — 4 numbered tactical steps (3 if source only supports 3).
+14. **The One Thing is present** — single imperative sentence, clay full-bleed, directly before The Close.
+15. **2 chapters** (01 names the problem / 02 names how to fix it)
+16. **No Playbook kit, no Receipts, no pull quote** — these are BUILD-only.

 ---